Jemma Redgrave

-Jemima Rebecca Redgrave (born 14 January 1965), known as Jemma Redgrave, is a British actress, and a member of the Redgrave family.
-She played the title character in four series of Bramwell, and has a recurring role in Doctor Who as Kate Stewart, Head of Scientific Research at UNIT.
+Jemima Rebecca "Jemma" Redgrave (born 14 January 1965) is an English actress, and a member of the Redgrave family.
+She is known for her roles as the title character in Bramwell (1995–1998) and as Kate Lethbridge-Stewart in Doctor Who (2012–present) and its upcoming spin-off, The War Between the Land and the Sea.
 As well as a career in television, she has appeared in many stage productions and on film, including her portrayal of Evie Wilcox in the Merchant Ivory film Howards End.

-Early life and family
+Early life

-Born in London on 14 January 1965, she is the daughter of actor Corin Redgrave and his first wife, Deirdre Hamilton-Hill, a former fashion model.
+Redgrave was born in London on 14 January 1965, she is the daughter of actor Corin Redgrave and his first wife, Deirdre Hamilton-Hill, a former fashion model.
 They divorced when Jemma was nine.
-She has a brother, Luke Redgrave, who is a camera operator, and two half-brothers, Arden and Harvey Redgrave.
-Her mother died in 1997 and her father died in 2010.
+As a child, she attended the Godolphin and Latymer school in Hammersmith.
+She then enrolled at the London Academy of Music and Dramatic Art at the age of 18.